AyzeLYC/Memory-Safe-Coding-Language/README.md

 unsigned float | 8 | 0.0 | 0. |
 string | no minimum | 0x00 | no maximum |

-## char and string are UTF8 characters by default
+## char uses UTF8 characters by default
+## string is an array of characters